Bydesign Logo

 Useful Information

-Local Authority: Teignbridge District Council & Dartmoor National Park Authority
+Local Authority: Teignbridge District Council and Dartmoor National Park Authority.

 Construction: Stone construction and slate roof.